mahmoud-hassan1/erp_task/README.md

 ## 👥 Authors

 - Mahmoud Hassan- Initial work - [mahmoud-hassan1 ](https://github.com/mahmoud-hassan1)

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Firebase team for the backend services
-- All contributors who have helped shape this project

 ## 📞 Support

 For support, email mahmoudhassan10191019@gnail.com or open an issue in the repository.